AndyTza/AndyTza/README.md

 ### Hi there 👋

-Tl;dr
-- 😄 Pronouns: he/him

-My name is Anastasios Tzanidakis, but you can call me Andy.
-I'm a third-year astronomy Ph.D. student at the University of Washington.
+My name is Anastasios Tzanidakis.
+I'm a third-year astrophysics Ph.D. student at the University of Washington.

+🖥️ NASA ADS Publications ((here)[google.com])
+📠 Personal Website (here)
+🟦 BlueSky (here)

 <!--
 **AndyTza/AndyTza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.